arcapos/luapgsql/luapgsql.md

 If input is available from the server, consume it.

-consumeInput normally returns 1 indicating no error, but returns 0 if there was some kind of trouble (in which case errorMessage can be consulted).
+consumeInput normally returns true indicating no error, but returns false if there was some kind of trouble (in which case errorMessage can be consulted).
 Note that the result does not say whether any input data was actually collected.
 After calling consumeInput, the application can check isBusy and/or notifies to see if their state has changed.

 consumeInput can be called even if the application is not prepared to